-The SFUFF team consists of five producers (Robin Abad Ocubillo, Omeed Manocheri, Susannah Smith, Ronald Sundstrom, and founder Fay Darmawi) with rich backgrounds in civic innovation, urban planning, housing finance, media, filmmaking, and the humanities.
+The SFUFF team consists of five producers (Robin Abad Ocubillo, Omeed Manocheri, Susannah Smith, Ronald Sundstrom, and founder Fay Darmawi) and a Festival Manager (Kristal Çelik) with rich backgrounds in civic innovation, urban planning, housing finance, media, filmmaking, and the humanities.
 Our producers work year-round planning our events and curating our programming, and during the festival season, a small army of volunteers help us with photography, marketing, ticket sales, audience surveys, and more.
 Have a question about how a film festival gets produced?
 Email us.

 Fay Darmawi, Founder and Executive Producer